lyndychivs/Wizdle/README.md

   - [Strkyer.NET](https://dashboard.stryker-mutator.io/reports/github.com/lyndychivs/Wizdle/master) with [my GitHub Action](https://github.com/lyndychivs/dotnet-stryker-action)

 # TL;DR for the TL;DR
-> Lyndon, did you just spend all this time working on a tool to cheat wordle... rather than actually just solving the word?
+> Lyndon, did you just spend all this time working on a tool to cheat wordle... rather than actually just solving the word?!